DevBansal08/Devbansal08/README.md

 🧠 Enthusiastic about building models that solve meaningful challenges

-🛠️ Working on projects involving Python, pandas, NumPy, and scikit-learn
+🛠️ Working on projects involving pytorch and scikit-learn

 🎯 Goal: Become proficient in deploying end-to-end ML pipelines and land a top-tier ML internship